 Opens mouth when offered spoon

-Note that if infants are still refusing a spoon/solids by 7-8 months, consider speaking with yor child’s pediatrician to rule out any other reasons for food refusal as well as to ensure the nutritional adequacy of their diets without solids having been introduced already.
+Note that if infants are still refusing a spoon/solids by 7-8 months, consider speaking with your child’s pediatrician or a pediatric dietitian.
+This will help you to evaluate for any other reasons for food refusal, rule out any noteworthy health concerns, create a plan to successfully introduce solids, and ensure the nutritional adequacy of your child’s diet is met as solids are introduced.

 Loss of tongue thrust

 Could you relate to what I recited as many parent’s first memory with food shared above?
 That’s because many infants don’t have the developmental readiness to start solids when a food is first put to their mouth.
 When an infant is fed solids before they have lose their tongue thrust movement, they push foods back out of their mouth instead of learning how to manage such foods within their mouths.
 Ideally, infants should be able to self-feed (or initiate taking in a spoon), remove food from their hand (or a spoon), move the food contents towards the back of their mouths, and successfully swallow it.
 While this takes some learning to go from biting/gnawing on a food to learning how to chew and swallow it, the loss of a tongue thrust movement is one of the most preliminary steps.

 Infants usually don’t develop the ability to pinch between their pointer finger and thumb (known as the pincer grasp) until closer to nine months.
 Before that, they often rake food with their fingers.
 Before either of these milestones appear, however, infants are often able to palm items and bring them to their mouths (known as the palmar grasp).
 Be it with toys or utensils at the table, children often show they are ready for solids when they begin to reach for food and bring it to their own mouths…even/especially when unsolicited!